multicalor/commercial-paper-back/README.md

     sudo usermod -a -G docker <username>

 Download project from git.

-From the project folder, run the command in the terminal:
+Open new terminal from project root dir ENTER command:

     git clone git@github.com:multicalor/hf.git

 Download binaries.
-Enter the project dir and run the command in the terminal:
+ENTER: the project dir and run the command in the terminal:

     cd hl
     chmod +x